AmyB173/aimfor9-mathsGCSE/README.md

 - What is your name?
 - What is your email address (optional - only to be used to send your results)?
-- First time or returning for a checkup?
+- First time or returning for a check-up?
 - What grade are you currently working at?

 Then the user will be presented with a "start assessment" button.